-WASHINGTON, D.C., Feb.
-28, 2014 – The U. S. Department of Agriculture today finalized changes to the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) to further improve the nutrition and health of the nation's low-income pregnant women, new mothers, infants and young children.
+Washington, DC, February 28, 2014 – The U. S. Department of Agriculture today finalized changes to the Special Supplemental Nutrition Program for Special Supplemental Nutrition Program for Women, Infants, and Children to further improve the nutrition and health of the nation's low-income pregnant women, new mothers, infants and young children.
 The changes – which increase access to fruits and vegetables, whole grains and low-fat dairy – are based on the latest nutrition science.
 Today's announcement marks the completion of the first comprehensive revisions to the WIC food packages since 1980.

 "The updates to the WIC food package make pivotal improvements to the program and better meet the diverse nutritional needs of mothers and their young children," said Agriculture Secretary Tom Vilsack.
 "The foods provided by the WIC program, along with education that focuses on the critical role of breastfeeding and proper nutrition, help to ensure that every American child has the opportunity to grow up healthy and strong."

 Along with a more than 30 percent increase in the dollar amount for children's fruits and vegetables purchases, the changes also:

 - expand whole grain options available to participants,

 - provide yogurt as a partial milk substitute for children and women,

 - allow parents of older infants to purchase fresh fruits and vegetables instead of jarred infant food if they choose, and;